Jemy19/Kumpas/README.md

 - **Performance**: Efficient text-to-animation translations.
 - **Security**: Secure handling of user data and feedback.

-## Contributing
-We welcome contributions to enhance E-Kumpas!
-Please see [CONTRIBUTING.md](link-to-contributing-guidelines) for details on our code of conduct and how to submit pull requests.

 ## License
-This project is licensed under the [MIT License](link-to-license).
+This project is proprietary.
+All rights reserved.
 See the LICENSE file for details.